 So let’s say you’ve provided proper contaminant control, made sure all your exhaust fans are working well, addressed humidity control, and established a responsible way to ventilate your home with fresh air.
 Your last line of defense is your filtration strategy.
 Filtration is a highly occupant-specific aspect of providing good indoor air quality, because everyone has different sensitivities.

 Airborne particles are rampant in nature and in our homes.
 Dust, pollen, pet dander, chemicals, bacteria, viruses, and microscopic creatures of endless varieties – all can be present in even a well built and ventilated house.
-And any individual person can have widely varying reactions to any of these components of air.
+And any individual person ca has widely varying reactions to any of these components of air.
 Asthma, allergies, chemical sensitivities and a host of other conditions can make breathing or having other contact with these particles anywhere from unpleasant to deadly.